Momentum-Team-14/momentum-team-14.github.io/_posts/2022-08-15-py-tips-and-tricks.md

 ## 🎯 Project

-- Due Thursday morning, we will work on [Mystery Word](https://classroom.github.com/a/DZtAgDQS) in teams in class.
+- Due Wednesday morning, we will work on [Mystery Word](https://classroom.github.com/a/DZtAgDQS) in teams in class.

-- Also by Thursday Morning, please complete the Object Oriented Programming modules in [Thinkific](https://momentumlearn.thinkific.com/manage/courses/1739105/contents/32705516):
+- Also by Wednesday Morning, please complete the Object Oriented Programming modules in [Thinkific](https://momentumlearn.thinkific.com/manage/courses/1739105/contents/32705516):
   - Object Oriented Python
   - Classes and Objects
   - An OOP cat